fbpx

 • 5.4) Confirmation of the validity of the samples Open or Close

 The organizers of the Athena International Olive Oil Competition trust that all participants will provide accurate declarations about their olive oil, both on the registration form and in the chemical analysis they send.
 However, they also retain the right to re-evaluate any award-winning olive oil through chemical analysis and cross-organoleptic testing with the appropriate procedures and means.
 This reassessment will compare the sample sent to the competition with the same olive oil acquired directly from the producer or from market, in order to ascertain that the products are identical.
-In any case, for sampling and statistical purposes, a re-evaluation of approximately 10% of the awarded samples will be carried out by comparing the sample sent to the competition with the same olive oil acquired directly from the producer or otherwise, in order to be sure their properties are identical.

 • 5.5) Awards Ceremony Open or Close

 ATHΕΝΑ IOOC includes a special awards ceremony for all competition winners, which is attended by official representatives of major organizations from the olive oil industry and the media, olive oil and food professionals, growers and olive oil aficionados.
 The ceremony is preceded by a day-long tasting event featuring all winning entries, for HoReCa professionals, food writers, growers and olive oil tasters.
-The awards ceremony date will be announced in due course.

 6) Important Dates